 Standards of Conduct – Academic, Social and Professional

-- Students have the responsibility to protect the integrity of the Health & Life Sciences and Community Services Programs and the college community by behaving and interacting in such a way that demonstrates respect and professionalism.
+- Students have the responsibility to protect the integrity of the Health and Life Sciences Programs and the College community by behaving and interacting in such a way that demonstrates respect and professionalism.

 - Students continually strive to improve the acquisition of knowledge.

 - Students understand, uphold, and promote ethical standards.

 - Students seek clarification from faculty/administration when unsure of any of these standards.

 - Please note that most health care environments are now scent-free to accommodate clients with allergies.
 As you are preparing for a career in health care, and as we do have students with scent sensitivities, students in the Pre-Health Science Pathway to Certificates and Diplomas may not wear colognes or perfumes to class.